gregbaker/django-featureflags/README.md

     FEATUREFLAGS_DISABLE = set() # nothing disabled: normal operation
     FEATUREFLAGS_DISABLE = set(['big_reports', 'post_comment'])

 Putting disabled features in `settings.py` requires a code-restart if you want to disable features: this might not be desirable.
+(But you can still [panic](#panic) without a code restart.)

 ### Loading from a JSON file